CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 Meaning is in the **composite state** formed when concepts interact.

-This paper explains that shift.
+This is the geometry of meaning.

 ---